Cold Heart (Pnau remix): Commercial performance

 In the United Kingdom, "Cold Heart (Pnau remix)" debuted at number 33 on the UK singles chart in the issue dated 26 August 2021.
 The song reached number one, having spent three consecutive weeks at number two, with sales of 64,000, including 5.9 million streams and 5,000 copies on limited edition CD single, in its ninth week on the chart on 21 October.
 It represented Lipa's third chart-topping single in the UK, after "New Rules" (2017) and "One Kiss" (2018), and John's eighth and first in 16 years, since he was featured artist on American rapper 2Pac's posthumous single "Ghetto Gospel" (2005).
 John also became the first solo artist to achieve a top 10 single in six different decades, spanning from the 1970s to the 2020s.
 In April 2023, the song received triple platinum certification from the British Phonographic Industry (BPI) for shifting more than 1,800,000 units in the UK.
 In Australia, "Cold Heart (Pnau remix)" reached number one on the ARIA Singles Chart for 10 consecutive weeks as well as number one on the New Zealand Singles Chart in New Zealand.
 The song marked Lipa's first chart-topping single in Australia as well as John's first one since "Something About the Way You Look Tonight" / "Candle in the Wind 1997" in 1997.
-Also in 2022, it garnered a sextuple platinum certification from Recorded Music New Zealand (RMNZ) in New Zealand for selling more than 180,000 units.
-In Australia, it was certified 15× Platinum by Australian Recording Industry Association (ARIA) in July 2025, for selling 1,050,000 equivalent units.
+Also in 2022, it garnered a ten-times platinum certification from Recorded Music New Zealand (RMNZ) in New Zealand for selling more than 300,000 units.
+In Australia, it was certified fifteen-times platinum by the Australian Recording Industry Association (ARIA) for selling 1,050,000 equivalent units.